siewmoi/smkhorPrivateRepo/README.md

 ## Configure the project

-Run the following commands from your Bash shell at the root of this project:
+Run the following commands from <span>your Bash shell at the</span> root of this project:

 1. Clone this repo to your local machine.
 2.  `npm install` to install all of the dependencies in package.json.